“Schizophrenic” Meaning: Understanding Schizophrenia

 Understanding schizophrenia

 Schizophrenia is a mental illness that often emerges in young adulthood.
-It usually causes changes in the ways people think and behave.
+This condition usually causes changes in the ways people think and behave.
 These changes may eventually lead to something called “psychosis.”

 Symptoms of schizophrenia are often given labels like “positive,” “negative,” and “cognitive.”
 Positive symptoms can be seen as symptoms that tend to be more common during periods of psychosis.
 Some examples include the following: